Windler Frequently Asked Questions | Live Windler download our brochure

 Buyers should review all Metro District disclosures provided by their builder and consult with their builder representative regarding current fees, projected costs, and the services funded through the district.

-No. Metro Districts are commonly used throughout Colorado and across the country to help fund infrastructure in new developments.
+No. Metro Districts are commonly used across the country to help fund infrastructure in new developments.
 They are particularly common in large master-planned communities because they allow roads, parks, utilities, trails, and community amenities to be built as the community grows.

 Many of Colorado’s most successful master-planned communities utilize Metro Districts as part of their development and long-term operations.